Phil Mead: Early years at Hampshire

-A fortnight after Mead was released, Surrey attempted to reverse their decision by offering him a contract; however he had been to Hampshire for a trial and decided to sign a two-year contract with them.
-Fry was instrumental in securing Mead a contract at Hampshire, persuading one of Hampshire's financial backers, Charles Hoare, to provide him with a job whilst he undertook his two-year residency qualification to represent Hampshire in the County Championship.
+A fortnight after Mead was released, Surrey attempted to reverse their decision by offering him a contract.
+However, he had been to Hampshire for a trial and decided to sign a two-year contract with them; Fry assisted him in securing a contract by persuading one of Hampshire's financial backers, Charles Hoare, to provide him with a job whilst he undertook his two-year residency qualification to represent Hampshire in the County Championship.
 Hoare provided him with employment at his training establishment Mercury, where Mead coached naval trainees during his qualification period.
 Aged 17, he nearly made his debut in first-class cricket for the Players of the South against the Gentlemen of the South at Bournemouth, but his inclusion was vetoed by W. G. Grace who objected because of his age.
 He made his first-class debut for Hampshire in 1905, against the touring Australians at Southampton.
 He showed his skill against fast bowling in this match, particularly against that of Tibby Cotter, by scoring 41 runs.

-After qualifying in 1905, he immediately established himself in Hampshire's County Championship side.
+After qualifying in 1905, he immediately established himself in Hampshire's County Championship team in 1906.
 He opened the batting on his Championship debut against Surrey, but was dismissed for scores of 0 and 3.
 In the following match against Yorkshire, he batted from the middle order and scored his maiden first-class century, making 109 runs in Hampshire's second innings, having made 60 runs in their first.
 In his first full season, he passed a thousand runs for the season (a feat he repeated for the next 27 consecutive seasons) with 1,014 at an average of 26.68, and made a further century.
 His slow left-arm orthodox bowling was used by Hampshire in 1906, with Mead taking 22 wickets at a bowling average of 35.36, claiming his maiden five-wicket haul (5 for 62) against Warwickshire.
 He began to regularly open the batting in 1907, alongside Alex Bowell.
 Mead scored 1,190 runs from 25 matches in 1907, but only managed to record a single century.
 He had his most successful season as a bowler in the 1907 season, taking 42 wickets at an average of 26.40, taking five wickets in an innings twice.